Regina couple sad to lose their flowers to city bylaw | CBC News

 The City of Regina bylaw dictates vegetation in vacant lots exceeding 15 cm must be cut down.

-Jim Zinkhan and his wife, Heather, have been watching wildflowers grow in the lot next to their home for 20 years.
+Jim Zinkhan and his wife, Heather, have been watching wildflowers grow in the lot they own next to their home for 20 years.

 The flowers and bees in the lot brought the Prairie View couple so much joy that they worked to keep the "garden" up to city standards.